 The PTA (Parent Teacher Association) plays a pivotal role in fostering connections among parents, educators, and school administrators, while also offering support for school initiatives.
-A primary objective of PTA is shining a spotlight on its own often unseen efforts, underscoring the profound value it brings to individual children.
+A primary objective of PTA is to shine a spotlight on its own often unseen efforts, underscoring the profound value it brings to students.
 Membership can be as involved or as flexible as one's schedule permits.
 Exclusive privileges, such as the right to propose motions, engage in debates, and participate in PTA business decisions during General Membership Meetings, are reserved solely for members.
 PTAs may extend member-only perks, including access to directories, expedited entry at events, and spirit wear, among others.

 Membership stands as the cornerstone of PTA, with the Membership Chair holding the responsibility for enlisting as many new members as possible.
 Without members, the PTA's initiatives cannot come to fruition.
 Membership is open to anyone who aligns with the National PTA mission and purposes.
 Inclusivity is a core commitment of the PTA, striving to represent and aid all those involved in nurturing and educating children.
-The organization actively seeks to embrace a diverse range of cultures, races, ethnicities, and beliefs, as well as individuals from varying economic and educational backgrounds.

-PTA has three levels: the Local PTA Unit, Louisiana PTA at the state level, and National PTA at the national level.
-National PTA stands as the nation's largest and oldest nonprofit volunteer organization advocating for children's well-being.
+PTA has three levels: the Local PTA Unit, Louisiana PTA, and National PTA.
+National PTA stands as the nation's largest and oldest nonprofit volunteer organization advocating for well-being of children.
 Its core mission revolves around enhancing the lives of all children and adolescents.
 Given the broad geographical, cultural, and economic diversity of its membership, the PTA holds immense potential to make a positive impact on every child.
 For graphics, resources, and documentation, visit PTA.org and select "Membership Resources" from the "Run Your PTA" menu.
 LAPTA extends its heartfelt appreciation to Membership Chairs for their dedicated work on behalf of the PTA!